 Are healthcare managers who seek advanced learning in the study of management and leadership; and/or Are employed in a nonprofit or government health services organization and are preparing for a career in healthcare administration.

 Students applying for the graduate Public Healthcare Administration certificate program must have earned a bachelor's degree with a minimum grade point average of B (3.0 on a 4.0 scale) in the last two years of undergraduate study from an accredited institution.
-Other graduate admissions test such as the GRE or MAT will not be required for the certificate program, however should a student wish to transfer from the graduate certificate program into the public administration graduate program, tests such as those aforementioned may be a pre-requisite prior to enrollment.
+Other graduate admissions test such as the GRE or MAT will not be required for the certificate program, however should a student wish to transfer from the graduate certificate program into the public administration graduate program, tests scores are recommended if they will strengthen the application.

-Applicants who want to be considered for the Graduate Certificate in Public Healthcare Administration must submit to the College of Graduate and Continuing Education:
+Applicants who want to be considered for the Graduate Certificate in Public Healthcare Administration must submit to the Office of Graduate and Continuing Education:

 1. A completed application for admission;